mbronis/gensim/README.md

 *particular users, when refered in tweet have specific sentiment?*
 * average of targets for tweets made by users mentioned
 *you use similar sentiment as users you mention?*
+* remove/replace with dedicated token
+* count

+**links/emails/hashtags in text**
+* remove/replace with dedicated token
+* count
+* hashtags:
+    * create dedicated embeddings
+    * remove #sign and threat as any other word